 In early 1992, Campbell wrote an essay titled "Reflections on the Quincentenary" for a symposium, marking the quincentenary of the arrival of Christopher Columbus in this hemisphere.
 In this essay, Campbell offers a useful overview of the history of American Indian culture from the time of Columbus.

 Campbell does not gloss over the atrocities suffered by the native peoples at the hands of the Europeans: estimating that the native population of North America was approximately ten million before the arrival of Columbus, he says,

 Nevertheless, instead of insisting that the "intruding" peoples were somehow naturally addicted to total annihilation of the native people as some radicals, such as the self-proclaimed native Ward Churchill, have done, Campbell takes a more moderate position, stating,

 Europeans and American Indians

 The former senator makes it clear in his essay that there was a huge difference between the European culture that immigrated to North America and the native culture that had already been established here.
 He writes,

-Unless they chose to join the European-style cultures as, of course, some did, the native peoples were not considered part of the new country, and if they did not voluntarily accept assimilation, they were removed to reservations and in some cases killed.
+Unless they chose to join the European-style cultures as some did, the native peoples were not considered part of the new country, and if they did not voluntarily accept assimilation, they were removed to reservations and in some cases killed.

 Citizenship Act of 1924

 Far from a policy of genocide, the United States government and people have always purposed goals of peaceful coexistence with the native peoples; thus "the Citizenship Act of 1924 made all non-citizen Indians born within the territorial limits of the United States citizens."

 He lauds President Johnson’s 1968 speech "The Forgotten Americans" for recognizing the plight of American Indians, and "In 1970, continuing this trend, President Nixon, in his State of the Union Address, issued a statement now regarded as the foundation of the current federal Indian policy of 'self-determination'."

-He does not put a happy face on the situation, but neither does he try to make it worse than it was and then claim it is worse that it is.
+He does not put a happy face on the situation, but neither does he try to make it worse than it was and then claim it is worse than it is.

 Ben Nighthorse Campbell

-Ben Nighthorse Campbell Today
+Ben Nighthorse Campbell as a Leader Today

 Former senator, Ben Nighthorse Campbell, supported Ohio governor John Kasich for president during the 2016 presidential campaign.
 And now he hopes the President Trump will be able to engage well with China, who Campbell sees as the key to reigning in North Korea.
 About this issue, Campbell has opined:

 But I don’t know if that’s going to work.
 Kim Jung Un—I don’t know of anybody who can actually try to reason with him.
 But I think China has a better chance of exerting pressure on him than any other nation, and China has an interest in this because if a war started over there, there’s going to be a mass exodus into China by scared-to-death North Koreans.

 Questions & Answers